Current version: 25.3.1 - October 2025

 Tracking Recovery Tasks on the Jobs Page

-The Jobs page provides you with the status of your restore and export jobs over the last seven days.
-From the Navigation pane, click Jobs.
+The Jobs page shows the status of restore and export jobs from the last seven days.

-- The bottom portion of the screen display the status of each individual job.
+- The bottom section shows the status of each job.

-- For Export jobs, click Download Results to access the requested file.
+- For export jobs, select Download Results to open the exported file.

 Note: If your recovery job was not successful, please contact your System Administrator for assistance.